microsoft/onnxruntime-extensions/README.md

 The above python code will translate the ImageNet pre/post processing functions into an augmented model which can do inference on all platforms that ONNNXRuntime supports, like Android/iOS, without any Python runtime and the 3rd-party libraries dependency.

+You can see a sample of the model augmentation code as well as a C# console app that runs the augmented model with ONNX Runtime [here](https://github.com/microsoft/onnxruntime-inference-examples/tree/main/c_sharp/image_classification)

 Note: On mobile platform, the ONNXRuntime package may not support all kernels required by the model, to ensure all the ONNX operator kernels were built into ONNXRuntime binaries, please use [ONNX Runtime Custom Build](https://onnxruntime.ai/docs/build/custom.html).

 ### Text pre and post processing quick start